martinjansa/openwrt-autoupgrader/README.md

 The detection of the available version and upgrade binary package uses cross-checks of the information from two different web pages
 (list of hardware table and hardware data page) to make sure we are really downloading and applying the intended firmware package.
+The checksum of the downloaded bin file is compared to the checksum listed in the directory listing on the OpenWrt site.

 ## Configuration and deployment